chaoss/augur/docs/setup/installing-augur.md

 4. There is also a small amount of "seed data" that our data collection "workers" need populated, so execute the file named [`seed_data.sql`](../../augur/persistence_schema/new-augur.0.0.77.5-release.sql) as the `augur` user as well.

 ## Build Your Augur Backend Environment
-From the root directory inside of your augur clone:
+From the root directory inside of your augur clone (assuming an activated Python virtualenv from the beginning steps: `source newaugur/bin/activate`)
 1. `pip install pipreqs sphinx`
 2. `sudo npm install -g apidoc brunch newman`
 3. `pip install -e .`